swojtyczka/swojtyczka/README.md

 ###

-<p align="left">I'm a second year student of Computer Science at the University of Wrocław.</p>
+<p align="left">I'm a third year student of Computer Science at the University of Wrocław.</p>

 ###